Bolstadfjorden

 Voss Line along Bolstadfjorden, around 1890, was abandoned in 1987.

 Bolstadfjorden is 160 m deep with a threshold of only 1.5 m which creates a strong tidal current.
 Bolstadfjorden has a surface area of 7.1 sqkm.
 There is a threshold at 35 m creating two basins, the outer 4.6 sqkm.
-The Vosso River flows into Bolstadfjorden and brings freshwater from a 1500 sqkm catchment area.
-Freshwater inflow peaks in May to June.
+The Vosso River flows into the Bolstadfjorden and brings freshwater from a 1500 sqkm catchment area.
+Freshwater inflow peaks in May and June.
 Freshwater or brackish water on the surface obstructs circulation of the heavier saltwater leaving the saltwater in the deeper part deprived of oxygen.
 Measurements in April and August 2006 indicated that there was no oxygen at 50 m or deeper.
-In April the layer of brackish water was about 5 m deep, while in August the brackish water was 20 meter deep.
+In April, the layer of brackish water was about 5 m deep, while in August the brackish water was 20 meter deep.

 The main road from Bergen-Voss-Oslo (European route E16) runs along the south shores of the fjord.
 The Voss Line originally ran along the south shore, partly through 10 short tunnels.
 When the Bergen Line in 1987 was shifted deeper into the bedrock (through the 8 km long Trollkona tunnel), the E16 highway partly took over abandoned tunnels and rail tracks along Bolstadfjorden.